Library Refurbishment Project 2016-2019

 ‘Where you learn can impact on how well you learn.
 To be successful, the learning environment has to be a physically and emotionally comfortable place.
 This is what the University Library will achieve with the refurbishments planned: a learning environment that supports many styles of learning.’

 Dr Helen Bilton, Associate Professor of Education, Senior Tutor, National Teaching Fellow, SFHEA

-View from the front showing the proposed enlarged café, new cladding and landscaping.
+View from the front showing the proposed enlarged café and new cladding.

 New entrance lobby and café

 Redesigned entrance hall with repositioned central staircase, information desk (left) and new lifts (right).

 Redesigned 1st Floor IT area and IT Help counter

 Proposed new Study Advice and Maths Support area

 Study space proposed for the enlarged Course Collection includes long tables, individual pods and a view

 Exterior seen from the Palmer Quad